cosc2336-ds-alg/assg00/README.md

 Once you have completed these tasks, you are ready to begin working on the practice 'Assignment Example'.
 For all of our class assignments, you will first need to clone a repository I will give you from GitHub classrooms.
-I need to give you an invitation like.
+I need to give you an invitation link.
 The following is the invitation link to use:

 - Assg Example (Summer 2021): [https://classroom.github.com/g/lbasqRav](https://classroom.github.com/g/lbasqRav)